openhab/openhab-addons/bundles/org.openhab.binding.yioremote/README.md

 # YIOremote Binding

 This binding will control a YIO Dock/Remote combination.
 YIO Remote/Dock is a smart home solution that includes an IP based remote.
-More information can be found at YIO or in the forums at yioremote.com.
+More information can be found at https://www.yio-remote.com/ or in the forums at https://community.yio-remote.com/.

 This binding has been designed to compliment the YIO websocket Transport Protocol.